Logo-stateuniv

 Athletics

-Bishop State Community College offers students the chance to compete as members of any of four athletic teams: The men’s baseball team, men’s basketball team, women’s basketball team or women’s softball team.
+The athletics department offers students the chance to compete as members of any of four sports teams: The men’s baseball team, men’s basketball team, women’s basketball team or women’s softball team.
 The baseball team and the men’s and women’s basketball teams are members of the Alabama Junior College Conference and the National Junior College Athletic Association, and the softball team competes in the Southern Division of the Alabama Junior and Community College Conference.

-Bishop State’s basketball teams have won a number of conference championships, and their coaches have been named all-conference coaches on several occasions.
+The basketball teams have won a number of conference championships, and their coaches have been named all-conference coaches on several occasions.
 In 2010, the school’s director of athletics, Dr. Timothy Broughton, was appointed to the United States Sports Academy Board of Trustees.
-Broughton is an accomplished author and educator who began serving as Bishop State’s director of teaching and learning center/athletics director in 2005.
+Broughton is an accomplished author and educator who began serving as the director of teaching and learning center/athletics director in 2005.

 The college’s teams are known as the Wildcats, and their athletic spirit is spread by the Bishop State cheerleaders, as well as the school’s pep club and the Jazzettes, an all-female hip hop and jazz dance team.